N26 app and debit card review

 - Early direct deposits.
 Receive direct deposits up to two days in advance with N26.

-- Perks.
-Earn cashback when you use your N26 debit card for subscription services like Booking.com, Lime, Headspace, Babbel, Curology, Headout and more.
+- Cashback on subscriptions.
+Earn cashback when you use your N26 card for subscription services like Booking.com, Lime, Headspace, Babbel, Curology, Headout and more.

 Although N26 has some unique perks, there are a few drawbacks to watch out for, including no bank branches: